 A non-refundable application fee of $500 must accompany the completed application.

 Industry Satellite Symposium Fee Information:

 - Symposium of three hours or less: $32,000, in addition to the $500 nonrefundable application fee

 - Symposium of more than three hours: $32,000 plus $10,000 per hour or portion of an hour over three hours, including breaks, in addition to a $500 nonrefundable application fee

 - If your application is accepted, the designated contact will receive a letter of agreement (LOA) that must be signed by an authorized company representative and returned to AES by the deadline provided by AES.
 If the signed LOA is not received by this date, AES reserves the right to reassign the date/time slot.

 - Symposium title

 - Agenda, including speakers and their affiliations

-- First and second choice for the time and location of your proposed session
+- First, second, and third choice for the time and location of your proposed session

 - Degree of objectivity, balance, and scientific rigor.
-The symposium or workshop proposal will NOT be accepted if it is judged to be promotional rather than educational
+The symposium proposal will NOT be accepted if it is judged to be promotional rather than educational

 - Extent to which the proposal meets the educational needs of AES members